Karnataka is home to seven species of pigeons, ranging from the widespread to the endemics of the Western Ghats.

 Probably the most widespread of the wild pigeons found in India is the Yellow-footed Green Pigeon.
 Usually seen in large groups, these birds frequent fruiting ficus trees and can be seen sunning themselves on bare trees early in the morning.
 They are brightly coloured birds with bright yellow feet.
 They have a short, two-note whistling call.
 They move about rapidly while feeding — much like parakeets — and are very fond of the fruits on banyan and peepal trees.
 Yellow-footed Green Pigeons camouflage well, and an entire flock can disappear into a tree and become hard to spot unless they move.

-A trip to Nagarhole National Park invariably results in sightings of the Green Imperial Pigeon, especially at the salt licks in the forest.
-Similar in size to the Mountain Imperial Pigeon, it is also a large, arboreal frugivore, but favours lower elevations and a dry habitat.
+A trip to Nagarahole National Park invariably results in sightings of the Green Imperial Pigeon, especially at the salt licks in the forest.
+Similar in size to the Mountain Imperial Pigeon, it is also a large, arboreal frugivore, but favours lower elevations and dry habitats.
 Within India, Green Imperial Pigeons are distributed along the Western and Eastern Ghats, Bihar, West Bengal, and North-east India.
 Outside India, they are widely distributed in Sri Lanka, Burma, North Thailand, and the Indo-Chinese region.
 The preferred habitat of the Green Imperial Pigeon is evergreen and moist deciduous forests, but it can also be seen in secondary forests that have ficus or other wild fruit trees.
 It is a handsome bird with pale vinous-grey head and underparts, dark metallic green upperparts, wings, and tail (the latter without any pale bands), no contrast in the underwing in flight, dark chestnut undertail-coverts, and, in some subspecies, a very striking chestnut nape-patch.

 Endemic to the Western Ghats of India, the Nilgiri Wood-Pigeon is mostly frugivorous, feeding arboreally on fruits, berries and buds.
 It also descends to the forest floor to eat fallen berries and snails.
-This is a range-restricted and vulnerable species with a small and declining population – a consequence of widespread destruction of its forest habitat.
-It is a shy bird in its preferred shola habitat and is usually difficult to spot; Nandi Hills, however, has a disjunct population of Nilgiri Wood-Pigeon, and is probably the best place to view them in Karnataka.
-The bird’s call consists of long-drawn-out, low-pitched hoots combined with multisyllabic hooting notes: “whoooh…whu-hu-hu-hoo…whoooh…whu-hu-hu”
+This is a range-restricted and vulnerable species with a small and declining population – a consequence of the widespread destruction of its forest habitat.
+It is a shy bird in its preferred shola habitat and is usually difficult to spot; Nandi Hills, however, has a disjunct population of Nilgiri Wood-Pigeon and is probably the best place to view them in Karnataka.
+The bird’s call consists of long-drawn-out, low-pitched hoots combined with multisyllabic hooting notes: “whoooh…whu-hu-hu-hoo…whoooh…whu-hu-hu”.

 On very rare occasions, while observing flocks of Grey-fronted Green Pigeons in Coorg, I have come across the Orange-breasted Green Pigeon feeding along with them.
 This species can be easily mistaken for the other green pigeons, and careful observation is required to tell them apart, especially in large fruiting trees with hundreds of birds feeding.
 The call of the Orange-breasted Green Pigeon is easily distinguishable from the other species and is a good way to tell if the species is present.
 It starts with a rising nasal whistle followed by a rapid sequence of gurgling notes, with the complete song lasting five to six seconds.
 Orange-breasted Green Pigeons feed on a variety of fruits and berries like figs, guavas, banyan, cinnamon berries, lantana berries and wild palm fruit.
 These birds are usually seen in India from April to June.

-Wild Rock Pigeon / Blue Rock Pigeon:
+Wild Rock Pigeon / Blue Rock Pigeon (Columba livia)

 The ubiquitous pigeon found all over the world is in fact a feral or oftentimes domesticated version of the Wild Rock Pigeon.
 Wild Rock Pigeons roost and nest in crevices, caves in rocky seaside cliffs, or interior uplands, especially near open scrub vegetation or human agriculture.
 They avoid areas of tall and dense vegetation.
 Rock Pigeons largely feed on seeds and fruits and can be found foraging early in the morning and afternoon.
-Wild Rock Pigeons — native to Europe, North Africa, and western, south-western, west-central, and southern Asia — gave rise to the domestic species as a result of artificial selection by humans.
+Wild Rock Pigeons — native to Europe, North Africa, and western, southwestern, west-central, and southern Asia — gave rise to the domestic species as a result of artificial selection by humans.
 Domestic and feral pigeons are amongst the most intensively studied of all birds.
 Knowledge of avian flight mechanics, thermoregulation, water metabolism, endocrinology, sensory perception, orientation and navigation, learning (the original subjects in Skinner boxes), genetics of colour, pattern, behaviour and other characteristics, and Darwinian evolutionary biology have depended heavily on research using domestic and feral Rock Pigeons.